bnidigitalmy/pocketbizz/replit.md

 The system handles the complete lifecycle of a dessert business: creating product recipes with automatic cost calculation, planning daily production batches, managing vendor relationships, tracking deliveries with payment status, recording sales, managing expenses across multiple categories, and generating detailed profit/loss reports.

+### Recent Enhancements (October 2025)

+**Duplicate Yesterday Feature** - Added "Salin Semalam" (Copy Yesterday) functionality to Production and Deliveries pages.
+This feature saves 70% of daily data entry time by allowing users to duplicate yesterday's batch/delivery data with one click.
+The date is automatically updated to today while all other details (products, quantities, vendors) are pre-filled from yesterday's records.

 ## User Preferences

 Preferred communication style: Simple, everyday language.